ChristopherSims/CIF2WAN/README.md

 Known issues:

-LDA+U is not implemented fully in Siesta (beta) will not be added to the program
+LDA+U is not implemented fully in Siesta (beta); will not be added to the program

 wannier90 convergence, wobbly bands.
 No way to fix, increase num_iter